Tya Language Specification

 Within the same directory package, sibling public classes are visible by bare PascalCase name without import.

-The public API of a directory package is the set of public classes and interfaces in its PascalCase class files.
-A class is public when its class name matches its filename.
-Additional classes in a class file are private to that file.
+The public API of a directory package is the set of public classes, interfaces, structs, and records in its snake_case type files.
+A type is public when its PascalCase name maps to its filename.
+Additional types in a type file are private to that file.

 User Libraries